Pastor: Come to grips with identity and love in God

 Moore is baffled that Jacob would go to great extremes to get his dad’s blessing.

 “Are we in the major we’re in because that’s what we love or because we want someone to say, ‘Good job, you belong, you’re special.'
-We don’t want to be involved in that field but (are) doing it so someone will bless us?”
-Moore asked.
+We don’t want to be involved in that field but (are) doing it so someone will bless us,” Moore said.

 “Don’t we pretend to be different people in different environments?
 One person here, one person there.
 We’re pretending, just like Jacob, to get blessed in different environments because everyone wants to be blessed by a greater somebody.
 We’re all looking for the blessing.”

-After Esau returned from his hunting trip with the expectation of being blessed, Isaac discovered that Jacob has tricked him.
+After Esau returns from his hunting trip with the expectation of being blessed, Isaac discovers that Jacob had tricked him.

 Jacob runs out of town to work for his uncle, Laban.
 Jacob falls in love with Laban’s daughter Rachel (described in the Bible as lovely in form and beautiful) but must work for Laban for seven years before marrying her.